About

 Meanwhile, the single “Let Me In” hinges on a sultry beat punctuated by airy keys.
 His voice echoes in an unabashedly lustful plea punctuated by a vibe-y guitar lead.

-“It’s a relationship song about two people who are totally connecting,” he explains. “‘Let Me In’ is ultimately sexual rock ‘n’ roll in the simplest sense.”
+“It’s a relationship song about two people who are totally connecting,” he explains. “‘Let Me In’ is ultimately a sexual rock ‘n’ roll in the simplest sense.”

 Elsewhere, “Admit It Now” builds towards an anthemic refrain charged up by an evocative guitar melody and ethereal sonic accents.